 They don’t call this the Great Taste Trail for nothing, with many sections of trail boasting an enticing range of cafes, wineries, breweries and other delicious pit stops.
 Many more can be discovered with a bit of extra exploration.
 Popular eateries can get pretty busy in peak season (January–March); conversely, the winter months see some reduce their operating hours.
 Ask the locals about what to expect, and make table reservations as required.

-Some stretches of trail have little to offer in the way of refreshments, so plan ahead and pack plenty of snacks and drinks.
+Some stretches, particularly along the inland sections, have little to offer in the way of refreshments, so plan ahead and pack plenty of snacks and drinks.
 Water bottles can be filled at various settlements; be sure to carry plenty on hot summer days.

 Cellphone coverage is good across the coastal section of the trail network.
 There are gaps in reception on some of the inland sections south of Wakefield and Motueka.